Customizing with JavaScript

 Form Object

-The Form object is at the core of the form behavior.
-It provides a number of methods for manipulating the form its properties.
+The Form object provides methods for manipulating form behavior and properties.

 Form ObjectPurpose